-There are a number of fees and incidental expenses which are detailed under the description of each course, but practically the only large expense is the cost of living in Ithaca and the railroad fare to and from Ithaca.
-Satisfactory table board can be procured in Ithaca, within five to fifteen minutes walk of the campus, for from \$7 to \$9 a week.
-Comfortable rooms may be engaged at about \$3.50 a week for each person when two persons occupy a room, and from \$4 to \$5 when one person occupies the room.
+A number of fees and incidental expenses are detailed under the description of each course, but practically the only large expense is the cost of living in Ithaca and the railroad fare to and from Ithaca.
+While special arrangements may sometimes be made to lower costs, it is best to count on from \$6 to \$8 a week for board and from \$3 to \$4 for a room.
 The cost of books need not be more than \$10, but it has been the experience of winter-course students that they wish to buy a number of books to take home, and it would be well to allow at least \$15 for this item.
-Statements made by students in previous years show that \$200 or \$250 is a reasonable amount to allow for total expense exclusive of clothes and travel.
+Statements made by students in previous years show that \$175 or \$225 is a reasonable amount to allow for total expenses exclusive of clothes and travel.
 By careful management this may be reduced somewhat; but it is best not to stint too much, since great economy is likely to lessen the value of the course.